-Diabetes can contribute to restless leg syndrome.
+Diabetes can contribute to RLS.
 Diabetes can damage tiny blood vessels and nerves.
 Often, people with diabetes are told to carefully examine their feet for any outward signs of damage because they may not be able to feel a wound or injury due to nerve damage.

 Depending on the cause of your anemia (low epo levels, low iron levels or a combination of both), your doctor will prescribe medication or supplements.
-Your doctor may prescribe EPOGEN® or Procrit®, which will add to the amount of erythropoietin your body makes naturally.
-Your doctor may also have you take iron supplements, especially if you are taking EPOGEN or Procrit.
-Adequate amounts of iron are needed in order for EPOGEN or Procrit to work effectively.
 In addition to treating anemia, it has been shown in animal studies that epo stabilizes and/or prevents nerve damage for those with diabetes.
-While the direct cause of restless leg syndrome isn’t certain, it is believed that treatment with epo and iron supplements still help treat RLS.
+Although the direct cause of RLS isn’t certain, it is believed that treatment with epo and iron supplements still help treat RLS.

-More recently studies have shown that restless leg syndrome may be associated with low levels of parathyroid hormone (PTH).
+More recently studies have shown that RLS may be associated with low levels of parathyroid hormone (PTH).
 Because people with kidney disease are at risk for bone disease, their doctors will monitor their PTH level to make sure it isn’t too high.
 In patients suffering from RLS a common trait was that they had low PTH levels.
 Another common factor in those who reported having RLS was the number of neurologic and psychiatric drugs that were administered.
-Although it is difficult to know if either these drugs or low PTH cause RLS, these findings are reasons for doctors to avoid over suppression of PTH and to carefully consider the prescribing of neuropsychiatric medicines.
+Although it’s difficult to know if either these drugs or low PTH cause RLS, these findings are reasons for doctors to avoid over suppression of PTH and to carefully consider the prescribing of neuropsychiatric medicines.

 Restless leg syndrome can be treated by your doctor with epo; iron supplements; altering PTH treatment; changing certain anti-depressants, cold and cough medications or anti-seizure drugs that may be causing or enhancing RLS or may prescribe drugs such as clonazepam or benzodiazepines to alleviate symptoms.